Log in

 How long is my membership?

-OT, OTA, Associate, and Retired memberships last one calendar year from the date of joining (example August 1, 2019 - August 1, 2020).
+OT, OTA, Associate, and Retired memberships last one calendar year from the date of joining.
 You will receive email reminders when your membership is up for renewal.
+Click here to learn more about OTAC membership benefits & click here to join!

 I am a practitioner (OT/OTA) and going back to school.
 Can I get a student membership?